 For more information on Emerging Trends in Real Estate® Europe 2017 please visit: http://www.pwc.com/gx/en/industries/financial-services/asset-management/emerging-trends-real-estate/europe-2017.html

-Midlands Chairman and Office Senior Partner, Birmingham, PwC United Kingdom
+Midlands Region Chairman, Office Senior Partner, Birmingham and Midlands Deals Leader, PwC United Kingdom

 Tel: +44 (0)121 265 5000

 PR and Communications Manager, PwC United Kingdom